-Question Indicates that you have a question which

-requires an immediate answer, e.g., when the Mayor is standing next to you seeking information.

-Answer Indicates you know the answer to the

-issue currently being discussed.
+Question Indicates that you have a question which requires an immediate answer, e.g., when the Mayor is standing next to you Answer seeking information.
+Indicates you know the answer to the issue currently being discussed.

-Information Indicates you have information that the

-members of the net need to know.

-Medical Indicates you want to report a non-life

-threatening medical incident.

-Emergency Indicates you want to report an event

-that is life threatening or causing

-property damage right now.

-Priority Used when reporting a significant event,

-but not a matter of life or death.

-Your Callsign Indicates you have traffic for the net and

-you want to be put in the queue
+ADDITIONAL BREAK TAGS:

+- InformationIndicates you have information that the members of the net need to know.MedicalIndicates you want to report a non-life threatening medical incident.EmergencyTo report an event that is life threatening or dangerous damage. - Priority Used when reporting a significant event, but not a matter of life or death. - Your Callsign Indicates you have traffic for the net and you want to be put in the queue